Skip to content

 Feeling like a kid playing truant, I snuck away from the chaos of Samarkand bazaar, leaving my tour group behind.
 Smells followed me out the gates – fruit, saffron, chilli, bread – enticing me back.
 But the late afternoon sun, slanting golden through purplish clouds, was too perfect to ignore.
 And I was on a mission, in search of what I thought might be an incredible viewpoint on the edge of the city.

-Twenty minutes later, I was standing on a grassy hill overlooking the city, basking in the warm sunshine, wind whipping my hair and tugging me forwards towards the wild landscape that spread away from Samarkand.
+Twenty minutes later, I was standing on a grassy hill overlooking the city, basking in the warm sunshine, the wind whipping my hair and tugging me towards the wild landscape that spread away from Samarkand.

 RELATED POST: What It’s Like Travelling Uzbekistan